5 Things to Consider Before Buying a Bathroom Mirror

 3. Moisture resistance

 The ornamental frame that surrounds each mirror may not be suited for all bathroom walls.
-Avoid wood and certain metal frames if your bathroom wall tends have moisture problems.
+Avoid wood and certain metal frames if your bathroom wall tends to have moisture problems.
 Look for a mirror that’s labeled as moisture resistant.
 These labels are often found on the frame as well as the backing.
-As well, frameless, beveled edge mirrors are a great moisture resistant alternative, and come in a variety of shapes and sizes.
+As well, frameless, beveled edge mirrors are a great moisture resistant alternative and come in a variety of shapes and sizes.

 4. Type of Wall